 Other Useful Organisations

-- Newcastle and District Osteoporosis Support Group have several meetings annually and always meet on the second Monday of the month, usually at MEA House.
+- Newcastle and District Osteoporosis Support Group have several meetings annually and meet online or at Brunswick Church (see ROS website)

 - NHS 111 is the new telephone service which has replaced NHS Direct.
 You can call 111 when you need medical help fast but it’s not a 999 emergency.
 NHS 111 is a fast and easy way to get the right help, whatever the time.